 Save to give: Stretching your charitable dollars

-In my last blog, the first in the three-part series, I discussed the advantages of using a donor-advised fund and the save to give mindset to maximize your ‘philanthropy retirement.’
-I used real data from the past 20 years to demonstrate how a donor who opened an account with us in 1997 could have extended the duration of her giving from 10 to 20 years while increasing her total impact by 56%, providing her favorite charities with consistent, ongoing support.
+The first blog, in this three-part series, discusses the advantages of using a donor-advised fund (DAF) and the save-to-give mindset to maximize your ‘philanthropy retirement’ was presented.
+Real data was used from the past 20 years to demonstrate how a donor, who opened an account with Vanguard Charitable in 1997, could have extended the duration of her giving from 10 to 20 years while increasing total impact by 56%, providing her favorite charities with consistent, ongoing support.

-This time, I’d like to utilize the same investment performance data from the past 20 years to look at a new scenario.
+This blog will utilize the same investment performance data from the past 20 years to look at a new scenario.

 Let’s again assume the year is 1997.
 Consider Anthony, a grateful cancer survivor who wants to donate to support further research at the hospital where he received treatment.
 Anthony has $500,000 in charitable assets at his disposal.
 He knows efforts to cure cancer will be ongoing, and he wants to continue to play a role in the coming years.
 If he uses his current funds to make a one-time, lump-sum gift, he worries he will not be able to offer more support down the line as researchers continue to make progress.
 He opts instead to deposit the $500,000 into a Vanguard Charitable donor-advised fund account where it will grow tax-free over time.
 After assessing his risk tolerance, he chooses an asset allocation of 70% stocks and 30% bonds.
 Lastly, Anthony wants to get started right away with his gifts to the hospital, so he structures his account to recommend automatic recurring grants amounting to 12.5% of his balance at the end of each year.

 How does Anthony’s strategic investment in philanthropy pay off?
 Let’s fast forward to 2017, using the real-life data for the intervening years to find out.1